 Venue: Hotel de France, Vienna, Austria

-With 80 participants from six countries around the world, the symposium was a
+With 80 participants from eight countries around the world, the symposium was a

 successful international event.
 It covered clinical experiences, research results and new trends in all major aspects of Japanese Kampo Medicine.